-Everyone goes to the doctor expecting to be listened to and cared for.
+Everyone goes to the doctor expecting to be listened to and treated with care.
 But if you’ve ever had your health concerns dismissed by a care provider (or multiple providers) without explanation, you might be a victim of medical gaslighting.

-It’s important to note that medical gaslighting isn’t always intentional, and it can be influenced by unconscious biases.
-But knowing the signs and how to stand up for yourself when it comes to your healthcare can keep you from being harmed.
+It’s important to note that medical gaslighting isn’t always intentional, and unconscious biases can influence it.
+However, knowing the signs and how to advocate for yourself when it comes to your healthcare can help protect you from harm.

 If you or someone you love has been hurt because a healthcare provider ignored your symptoms, it may be possible to take legal action.
-A Pennsylvania medical malpractice lawyer at Atlee Hall can help you understand your options.
+A Pennsylvania medical malpractice lawyer can help you understand your options.

 What Is Medical Gaslighting?